ajdas1/saildrone_satellite/README.md

 Currently implemented analysis sequence:
 - creating a data directory structure
 - registering a dataset
+- converting saildrone path to shapefile
 - converting swath outlines to shapefiles
+- matching saildrone time and region to swath shapefiles
+- plotting saildrone data swath coverage

 In progress:
-- converting saildrone path to shapefiles
-- matching saildrone time and region to swath shapefiles
+- compare saildrone data to that of satellite swath

 Currently able to process the following datasets:
 - ASCAT